 Also read: How to find MAC address on Windows?

-Note: If you do this on a laptop, keep in mind that it’s going to drain your battery super fast.
+Note: If you do this on a laptop, keep in mind that it’s going to drain your battery quicker.

 Someone who writes/edits/shoots/hosts all things tech and when he’s not, streams himself racing virtual cars.
 You can reach out to Yadullah at [email protected], or follow him on Instagram or Twitter.